-A change ‘a’ is moving with a velocity ‘v’ making an angle ‘θ’ with the field direction.
+A change ‘a’ is moving with a velocity ‘v’, making an angle ‘θ’ with the field direction.
 Experimentally, we found that a magnetic force acts on the moving charge and is given by

 (1) No magnetic force acts on a stationary change present in the magnetic field.

-(2) No magnetic force acts on a moving change when it is moving either parallel (or) Antiparallel to the field direction.
+(2) No magnetic force acts on a moving change when it is moving either parallel (or) antiparallel to the field direction.

-(3) The magnetic force acting on the moving change is maximum, when the change is moving
+(3) The magnetic force acting on the moving change is maximum,

 No work is done by the magnetic force on a moving charge because

-As a result, there is no change in K.E of a change.
-There is no change in speed but the direction of motion may change.
+As a result, there is no change in K.E. of a change.
+There is no change in speed, but the direction of motion may change.

 Magnetic Force on Currents

 Note: I is taken out of the integral because the currents which we are considering are study currents.
-A conductor

-If it is a closed current-carrying conductor, carrying a steady current and is placed in a magnetic field
+If it is a closed current-carrying conductor, carrying a steady current

-Magnetic Field Of A Straight Line Current
+Magnetic Field of a Straight Line Current

-A straight current-carrying conductor is carrying a current I as shown in the figure.
-By using, Biot – Savart’s law we are now finding the magnetic field at a point p, which is at a distance ‘r’ from the wire
+A straight current-carrying conductor is carrying a current I, as shown in the figure.
+By using Biot-Savart’s law, we are now finding the magnetic field at a point p, which is at a distance ‘r’ from the wire.

 r tanθ = Z

-dz = rsec2θdθ
+dz = r sec2θ dθ